akka/akka/akka-docs-dev/rst/java/stream-cookbook.rst

 To count the words, we need to process the stream of streams (the actual groups containing identical words). ``groupBy`` returns a :class:`SubSource`, which means that we transform the resulting substreams directly.
-In this case we use the ``fold`` combinator to aggregate the word itself and the number of its occurrences within a :class:`Pair<String, Integer>`.
+In this case we use the ``reduce`` combinator to aggregate the word itself and the number of its occurrences within a :class:`Pair<String, Integer>`.
 Each substream will then emit one final value—precisely such a pair—when the overall input completes.
 As a last step we merge back these values from the substreams into one single